Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You are writing to a DynamoDB table and receive the following exception:" ProvisionedThroughputExceededException". though according to your Cloudwatch metrics for the table, you are not exceeding your provisioned throughput.
+### You are writing to a DynamoDB table and receive the following exception: 'ProvisionedThroughputExceededException'. though according to your Cloudwatch metrics for the table, you are not exceeding your provisioned throughput.
 What could be an explanation for this?

 - [ ] You haven't provisioned enough DynamoDB storage instances.
 - [ ] You're exceeding your capacity on a particular Range Key.